Kukkimonsuta/inversify-react/README.md

 * same behaviour as `@provide` except service is bound in transient scope (`bind(<type>).toSelf().inTransientScope()`)

 `@resolve`
-* obtains service from container passed down in the react tree
+* obtains service from container passed down in the react tree, throws if service cannot be obtained
-* requires `reflect-metadata`
+* requires `reflect-metadata` and `emitDecoratorMetadata`

 `@resolve(serviceIdentifier)`
+* obtains service from container passed down in the react tree, throws if service cannot be obtained

+`@resolve.optional`
+* obtains service from container passed down in the react tree, returns `undefined` if service cannot be obtained
+* requires `reflect-metadata` and `emitDecoratorMetadata`

+`@resolve.optional(serviceIdentifier, defaultValue?)`
-* obtains service from container passed down in the react tree
+* obtains service from container passed down in the react tree, returns `defaultValue` if service cannot be obtained

 ```ts
 class RootComponent extends React.Component<{}, {}> {